 After matriculating from Rustenburg High in North West at the age of 16, Antoinette’s dream of finally becoming a Matie was realised.
-Over the years, she obtained the following degrees from SU: 1957 – BSc (Botany and Zoology); 1958 – BSc (Hons) cum laude (Botany); 1960 – MSc (Botany); 2011 – BPhil (Bible Interpretation); and, 2013 – MPhil (Bible Interpretation) cum laude, at the age of 75.
+Over the years, she obtained the following degrees from SU: 1957 – BSc (botany and zoology); 1958 – BSc (honours) cum laude (botany); 1960 – MSc (botany); 2011 – BPhil (Bible Interpretation); and, 2013 – MPhil (Bible interpretation) cum laude, at the age of 75.
 She loved her student years and the annual song festival and the residence functions were her highlights.

 “I’m very positive about South Africa, especially when you look at the attitudes and accepting nature of all citizens at grassroots level in our multicultural society.
 I feel that good progress is being made in the building of relationships among people.
 I also get the same feeling on campus – in the JS Gericke Library, the Neelsie or when I sit at a cement table outside the Neelsie drinking coffee and chatting with fellow students.”

 As a young graduate, Antoinette first worked as a junior lecturer in botany at SU and then as a technical research officer at the Fruit Research Station in Stellenbosch.
 While her husband was furthering his studies at the Agricultural Campus of the University of Toronto, Antoinette worked as a research assistant in the Botany Department.
 Then followed more or less 10 years of staying at home as a mother to give her children her fulltime attention.